wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 // The dictionary may contain only values that can be serialized to JSON. let customAttributes: [String:Any] = [
     "isNowPrimaryActivation" : true,
     "otherActivationIds" : [
         "e43f5f99-e2e9-49f2-bcae-5e32a5e96d22",
         "41dd704c-65e6-4d4b-b28f-0bc0e4eb9715"
     ]
 ]

-// Extra flags, that will be associated with the activation record on PowerAuth Server. let extraFlags = "EXTRA_FLAGS"
+// Extra flags that will be associated with the activation record on PowerAuth Server. let extraFlags = "EXTRA_FLAGS"

 // Now create the activation object with all that extra data